juntinyeh/aws-wafr-objective-helper/README.md

 ## Getting Started

-To get started with AWS Well Architected Review helper you will need the following:
+To get started with AWS Well Architected Review helper you will need to install the **Tempermonkey** browser extension / add-on:

-1. Install Tempermonkey extension in your web browser.
+1. Click on one of the link below to download **Tempermonkey** and install in your browser.
     - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
     - [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).

 2. Click [here](https://github.com/stephensalim/aws-wafr-objective-helper/raw/main/WAFR-Review-Helper.user.js) to install the user script into your browser.